05 May Weight Loss And The Law Of Least Effort

 Beyond easy to follow diets, we support our clients in developing a range of healthy habits that will support their short and long term health and weight management.
-Here are a few examples of conversations we’ve had with clients where we have come up with solutions to make healthy habits less effort (or unsupportive habits more effort):
+Here are a few examples of conversations we’ve had with clients to identify strategies that make healthy habits less effort (or unsupportive habits more effort):

 One of our clients wasn’t sticking to her supplements protocol because she found opening multiple bottles each day a bore.
-Due to several nutrient deficiencies, this client was on a number of different supplements.
+Due to several nutrient deficiencies we had identified, this client was on a number of different supplements.
 We suggested that she consider purchasing a pill box and dishing out all of her supplements once a week.
 Having to open just one pot per day, as opposed to several, reduced the effort and meant she easily got into the habit of taking her supplements daily.

 Another client had stopped going to the gym regularly.
 He’d recently moved house and his drive to the gym was around half an hour, whereas it had previously been much closer.
 On exploring the options our client realised that he could order some weights and workout at home instead.
 This cut out the effort of the commute and ensured he got back into regular exercise again.